 The Quantitative Section of the GRE measures your ability to understand, interpret and analyze quantitative information, solve problems by using mathematical models, and apply basic mathematical concepts and skills based on arithmetic, algebra, and geometry.
 The revised GRE now includes an on-screen calculator for test-takers.

 Your GRE math prep should include practice with the three different types of questions that appear on the exam.
 Quantitative Comparisons (QC) ask you to compare two quantities and determine the relationship between them.
 You will also see Problem Solving (PS) questions, which involve basic math skills and concepts.
 Some PS questions are based on information provided in a set of charts or graphs.
 These are called Data Interpretation Questions.

 Not all Quant questions will be straightforward multiple choice.
 Each GRE Quant section contains a combination of problems that require you to select one answer from a list of multiple-choice options, select one or more answers from a list of options, and numeric entry problems (i.e. you must type in the answer).

 You should plan to solve as many GRE math practice questions as you can until you are familiar with the range of different types of questions.
-Many quantitative practice questions are available on the ETS website, on free practice exams, in commercially available GRE preparation books, and in GRE Review courses.
+Many quantitative practice questions are available on the ETS website, on free practice exams, in commercially available GRE preparation books, and in GRE prep courses.
 Business schools, Engineering schools, and many graduate level programs in the sciences will carefully consider your performance on the Quantitative section of the GRE, so you should try to do well on this part of the exam.